cbaggers/cepl/README.md

 ## CHANGELOG

 This mainly covers features & news rather than individual bugfixes.
 When we are out of beta these will be covered more often

+### 2018-02-17

+__BREAKING CHANGES__

+Due to the changes listed below you will now want to change your current asd's to require :rtg-math.vari and to change your packages to :use :rtg-math.

+Some folks were asking for the ability to use their own math libraries rather than rtg-math which CEPL has depended on up until now.
+I have made this change but this means that this is something users will have to add themselves from now on.

+For those picking a library cepl expects vectors & matrices to be sized simple-arrays of single-floats e.g. `(make-array 3 :element-type 'single-float)` for 3 component vectors.

+We have also removed the dependency on fn & cl-fad.

 ### 2018-01-11